 Ok ok so it’s obvious inflammation is bad news.
 But what can we do about it?

-Well, consider what you’re ingesting three to five times a day (six or seven for all my snackers out there).
+Consider what you’re ingesting three times a day (four or five for all my snackers out there).
 Diet plays an enormous role.

 Dietary fat can have one of the biggest impacts.
 The standard American’s diet is high in omega-6’s and low in omega-3’s, which promotes inflammation.
 A 1:1 ratio is ideal.
-The average American’s diet is a 17:1 ratio.
-Seventeen-to-one!
+The average American’s diet is a 17:1 ratio!

 Wild-Caught Salmon over a warm Arugula Quinoa Salad